Thorkee/ENG1003_w1_Group3/README.md

       <dd>
 <p>For the first step, we changed the specific data(See <a href="https://github.com/Thorkee/ENG1003_w1_Group3/blob/main/Source%20codes/Task%201.py">here</a>) from the code downloaded from the class GitHub repository.
 By studying and analyzing the code, we found that the establishment of boundaries and barriers is based on mathematical function logic.

-<p>It is worth mentioning that we also changed the slash density inside the code in order to solve the problem that the planning points would cross the slash.
-Eventually, after making suitable modifications to the code, we obtained a satisfactory planning route as the graph shown below.
+<p>After making proper modifications to the code, we obtained a satisfactory planning route as the graph shown below.

 ![Animated gif demo of the path planning](https://github.com/Thorkee/ENG1003_w1_Group3/blob/main/Image%20Resources/sample.gif)